 Octoparse takes reloading as a signal when executing the click item.
 If the page reloads after clicking an element, it will execute the next action after the reloading finishes.
 But as pages with AJAX do not reload, Octoparse doesn't receive the signal to act and would get stuck.
-So we need to set up AJAX timeout for the "Click Item" or "Click to Paginate" to tell Octoparse to go to next action when the timeout is reached.
-There are two ways AJAX can be taken care in Octoparse.
+So we need to set up AJAX timeout for the "Click Item" or "Click to Paginate" to tell Octoparse to go to the next action when the timeout is reached.
+There are two ways AJAX can be taken care of in Octoparse.

 Octoparse would set up AJAX timeout automatically when AJAX is detected for the page.

 For example, Walmart's website uses AJAX to load the next page.
 So when we choose to click the next page button, Octoparse automatically sets up AJAX timeout for the action.